rashiq/http-log/README.md

   -h, --help             Show this message and exit
 ```

-if you run it with `./monitor.sh --log-file ./access.txt --alert-threshold 10 --alert-window 2`
+If you run it with `./monitor.sh --log-file ./access.txt --alert-threshold 10 --alert-window 2`
 it will raise an alert if it registeres more than 10 requests/second on average in for a time frame of 2 minutes.